bartnic1/chatty/README.md

 1. When multiple users are engaged in the same chat session, any message being sent is visible to all users.
 This simulates a true, real-time chat experience.
 Additionally, if a user changes his/her name, all users are notified of this change in the chat log.
 2. If a user enters no name into the 'user name' input box, then the web app will set their messages as originating from an "Anonymous" alias.
 3. Using specially-defined regular expressions, a user may enter the URL of an image-type file (.jpg, .png, .gif), and the chat window will automatically render it as an image for all users.
+Input accepts singular and multiple image URLs, so long as they use a space as a delimiter.
 4. When a new client joins or leaves the chat session, the user count - visible at the top right-hand corner of the screen - will increment or decrement accordingly.

 ## Possible Future Additions